omersch381/arch-linux-install-ansible/README.md

 ## Usage

-First, please read through this guide before running any commands!
+First, please read through this guide before running any commands! <br />
 Second, please view arch_install_part1.sh, arch_install_part2.sh, the playbook and roles and modify them to your personal liking (I write how to get the repo files on the archiso tty in this README).

 After you are sure about the scripts you are about to install, insert the Arch Linux installation medium, and enter the installation menu, choose the first option (the option that contains the "archiso", and "UEFI").
 After around 30 seconds, you will get the archiso shell prompt (the interactive control), and then run the following steps: